BrianPugh/cyclopts/docs/source/cookbook/app_upgrade.rst

 App Upgrade
 ===========

-The best practice is for users to install python-based CLIs via pipx_, where each application gets it's own python virtual environment.
+It's best practice for users to install python-based CLIs via pipx_, where each application gets it's own python virtual environment.
 Whether done via ``pipx`` or standard ``pip``, updating your application can be done via the ``upgrade`` command. i.e.:

 .. code-block:: console